Harm OCD:

 4. Temporary relief: Anxiety drops briefly, reinforcing the cycle.

-This loop teaches the brain that compulsions “prevent” harm, which keeps OCD strong.
+This cycle teaches the brain that compulsions “prevent” harm, reinforcing OCD

 Common Misconceptions About Harm OCD